mickaelChen/ToyDiT/README.md

+Update: I was pointed to this very nice paper [He et al.](arxiv.org/abs/2405.19279) that studies outlyer values and normalization in transformers, and proposes a replacement for normalization layers.

 # Is LayerNorm in DiT a problem?

 *tl;dr*: Probably not.
 DiT are PixArt models work very well in practice.
 The network can effectively (if not perfectly) find work-arounds to the normalizations, by inserting a few very large values.